 summer months.
 Will feed more often in trees and shrubs during the

-winter months, and can often be found roosting in trees.
+winter months, and can often be found roosting in trees (see photo to the

 Song: Odd hoots interspersed with soft wek

 calls and chatters (chatters produced with feet stomping on the ground).